bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari1+Chrome for Android18+Android WebView1+Samsung Internet1.0+Opera Mobile12.1+

-[XPathResult/snapshotItem](https://developer.mozilla.org/en-US/docs/Web/API/XPathResult/snapshotItem "The snapshotItem() method of the XPathResult interface returns an item of the snapshot collection or null in case the index is not within the range of nodes.
-Unlike the iterator result, the snapshot does not become invalid, but may not correspond to the current document if it is mutated.")
+[XPathResult/snapshotItem](https://developer.mozilla.org/en-US/docs/Web/API/XPathResult/snapshotItem 'The snapshotItem() method of the XPathResult interface returns an item of the snapshot collection or null in case the index is not within the range of nodes.
+Unlike the iterator result, the snapshot does not become invalid, but may not correspond to the current document if it is mutated.')

 In all current engines.